chpc-tech-eval/scc/tutorial1/AzureREADME.md

 * Deleting Instances

-When all else fails and you would like to reattempt the creation of your nodes from a clean start, Select the VM you want to remove and click `Delete` at the top
+When all else fails and you would like to reattempt the creation of your nodes from a clean start, select the VM you want to remove and click `Delete` at the top

 <img alt= " delete instances" src="./resources/compnode2.png"/>